zml72062/pygmmpp/README.md

 We use a `Dataset` object, which simply wraps a `Batch` object, to store a graph dataset.
 When calling `__getitem__` on datasets, we return a graph from the dataset if the index is an integer, and return a "view" of the original dataset if the index is a slicing.
 This makes it zero-copy if we only want to split the dataset (into train / test, etc).

 The `torch_geometric` package processes the datasets and the batches differently, which makes itself a less unified framework.
-Our profile test on real-world datasets proves that our treatment is a little (~1.3x time) slower, but more elegant.
+Our profile test on real-world datasets (QM9) proves that our treatment is both faster (~0.6x time) and more elegant while being a little more storage-consuming (~1.07x disk space).

 ## `DataLoader` --- loading datasets